 Don't get me wrong we will sell you a large log splitter if you want, but we find that most people just don't require that much force consistently for their splitting needs.
 Now sometimes we have to admit in certain situations it does make sense or its logical to just go with the bigger splitter depending on what your looking at and comparing "apples to apples".
 The average rental size unit in the United States is a 26 ton log splitter.

 We also sell a brand called DHT log splitters that are not only priced right but they are a very well thought out wood splitter for every type of splitting, we can't recommend them enough, especially the 28 ton with its power and speed.
 And last but not least the Oregon log splitters have some nice features as well offering larger tires and different engine choices such as Honda GX engines.
 Everyone has different splitting needs so you have to weigh out the options.
 But a 37 or 45 ton etc for 98% of people is just not needed.
 Were here to help you decide if needed.

 Things to consider; where is the log splitter made?
 (Some imports are ok if they are designed on shore and thought out correctly and built with specific specifications.
 A lot of companies have there own manufactures off shore.)
 If it's an import are you going to be able to get parts for it (you will need parts sooner or later)?
-Do the parts have any kind of brand name?
+Does the motor have any kind of brand name?
 We hear things like "this one has a 15 horse motor".
 Then we ask what kind of a motor is it?
 "Well not really sure but it has lots of horse power".
 Sometimes no name stuff can last awhile but it can also become frustrating quick, then trying to get things replaced becomes even more frustrating.

 So here are some things to look at:

 - How long has this splitter or manufacture been around?